privacy-tech-lab/privacy-pioneer-machine-learning/README.md

 ## 1. What Is in This Repo?

-[Privacy Pioneer](https://github.com/privacy-tech-lab/privacy-pioneer) is a browser extension built with the purpose of helping people understand the privacy implications of their visits to websites.
-We realized that we could improve the extension by utilizing machine learning to remove false positives (incorrect results) from being distributed to our users.
-We created binary text classification models that would intake possible examples of personal location identifiers and would inform the extension whether or not it was a true case of personal data being shared.
+[Privacy Pioneer](https://github.com/privacy-tech-lab/privacy-pioneer) is a browser extension for helping people understand the privacy implications of their visits to websites.

 This repo contains everything machine learning-related to Privacy Pioneer:

-- The datasets we used for training, validation, and testing the models.
+- The datasets we used for training, validation, and testing of Privacy Pioneer's machine learning model.
-- Links to all final models we produced.
+- Links to all models we experimented with (in their final state).
-- The model that is loaded into the Privacy Pioneer extension.
+- The model that is used in Privacy Pioneer.
+When a user installs Privacy Pioneer, the model is served from here.

 The machine learning for Privacy Pioneer is developed and maintained by the [Privacy Pioneer team](https://github.com/privacy-tech-lab/privacy-pioneer#privacy-pioneer).